gusvega-dev/tf-plan-apply-gcp/README.md

 2. Verify Google Cloud credentials are correctly set in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ### Terraform Apply Skipped
-If `apply_status` is `skipped`, this means Terraform detected no infrastructure changes.
-This is expected behavior when no updates are required.
+If `apply_status` is `skipped`, this means Terraform detected no infrastructure changes or you set `apply: false`.
+This is expected behavior.

 ### Workdir Not Found
 Make sure: